 Getting to the bus station in Santa Marta

 This is really easy.
 In Santa Marta just head to the market area and ask for a bus that goes to the bus terminal.
 This will cost $1200 COP or a taxi should be $5mil COP.

 The bus will stop right outside the bus terminal.
 If you just find your way out onto the main road you can take a bus into town.
 Just ask the driver if you are unsure.

-If you don’t know Medellin and your Spanish isn’t great I would get a taxi and the colectivos can be confusing!
+If you don’t know Medellin and your Spanish isn’t great I would get a taxi as the colectivos can be confusing!

-Even though taking the bus taken a ridiculous amount of time, and isn’t that much different in cost I often prefer the bus.
+Even though taking the bus takes a ridiculous amount of time, and isn’t that much different in cost I often prefer the bus.

 I hope this is helpful if you are backpacking in Colombia be sure to check out my other guides!

 If you need help getting to your next destination take a read of my Colombia transport guides:

 How to get from Bogotá to Medellín on the bus or plane